 Your wonderful journey to the amazing Himalayas starts from your flight to Kathmandu.
 Onto your arrival our company representatives will greet you at the Tribhuwan International Airport and escort you to the hotel for check-in and stay overnight.
 You will have a rest at the hotel.
 Overnight at Hotel.

 You start a guided tour to four of UNESCO World Heritage Sites in Kathmandu.
 Kathmandu Durbar Square holds the palaces of the medieval Kings who ruled over the Kathmandu Kingdom.
-Pashupatinath houses a sacred Lingum, or the phallic symbol of Lord Shiva.
+Pashupatinath house of a sacred Lingum, or the phallic symbol of Lord Shiva.
 The Aryaghat alongside Pashupati and on the banks of the Bagmati River is a famous funeral site for the Hindus.
 The Buddhists shrine of Boudhanath is one of the largest stupas in the world, and one of the holiest Buddhist pilgrimage and tourist destinations in Kathmandu.
 The area of Boudhnath is also famous for over 50 Tibetan Gompas or monasteries.
 Swayambhu meaning the "the self-existent" is popular among the foreigners as the Monkey Temple owing to the large number of monkey population residing in the area.
 Bhaktapur Durbar square and Patan Durbar Square are also listed in the UNESCO World Heritage Sites.
-Bhakatpur is an irresistible city with an authentic local lifestyle preserved over centuries of isolation from the hustle and bustle of Kathmandu.
-While in the city square, you get to admire the Nyata-Pola Temple, the Golden Gate, water spouts and the 55 Window Palace which merge together to provide an ambience of a magical outdoor theater to its visitors.
-Overnight at hotel.
+Bhakatpur is an irresistible city with an authentic local lifestyle preserved over centuries of isolation from the hustle and bustle of Kathmandu..
+Overnight stay at hotel

 After breakfast, we will move to the domestic terminal of TIA for an early morning flight to Lukla.
 After flying above the astounding greenary and mountains we will reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world climax in a landing on a hillside surrounded by high mountains.
 We will spend the day resting and acclimatizing in Lukla .
 We explore the nearby villages in small town of Lukla.
 Overnight in Lukla.
 Overnight at Lukla.